 After an exchange of emails with an astute reader (hey, Margie!)
-I’ve decided to add a new section to my posts that delves a little bit into the flour selected for the current bake.
-Sometimes the flour will be the same as the previous post, especially since I order it in 50 pound bags these days, but when there is something new to discuss I’ll add it in this section before the recipe.
+I’ve decided to add a new section to my posts that delve into the flour selected for the current bake.
+Sometimes the flour will be the same as the previous post, especially since I order it in 50-pound bags, but when there is something new to discuss I’ll add it in this section before the recipe.

-As we know flour is an incredibly important ingredient in bread, you know, since it is one of the only 3 ingredients required.
-With Central Milling’s new website where they’ve made ordering 50 pound bags easier than ever2, I have access to some incredible flour options, including a variety of whole wheat flour.
+As we know, flour is an incredibly important ingredient in bread, you know, since it is one of the only three ingredients required.
+With Central Milling’s new website where they’ve made ordering 50-pound bags easier than ever2, I have access to some incredible flour options, including a variety of whole wheat flour.
 A month or so ago I decided to pick up a bag of their Organic Whole Wheat Hi-Pro Medium Flour and have truly enjoyed its flavor when used in my white country loaf.
 Medium here indicates the flour is ground to a “medium” granularity, which according to them is great for mixing in with white flour, but not superb when baking 100% whole wheat loaves.
 They have a Fine flour option in which they indicate is more appropriate for 100% whole wheat.
 Pretty safe to say next order I will add a bag of this to my cart.

-The finer the milling, especially for whole wheat flour, the better the result as there will be less larger bran particles to shred your gluten structure during mixing and folding.
-Until I’m able to procure my own mill (which I now have!), so I can grind at my own desired granularity, I’m slave to the large mills and their grind options.
+I've found that the finer the flour, especially for whole wheat flour, the better the result as there will be fewer large germ/bran particles to shred your gluten structure during mixing and folding.
+Until I’m able to procure my own mill (which I now have!), so I can mill at my own desired granularity, I’m reliant on what I can purchase.
 However, there are things we can do to help prevent the bran from wreaking havoc on our dough: sifting.
 I’ll dig more into this later in this entry.